rails/rails/guides/source/action_view_helpers.md

 ### AtomFeedHelper

-Atom Feeds are XML - based file formats used to syndicate content and can be used by users in feed readers to browse content or by search engines to help discover additional information about your site.
+Atom Feeds are XML-based file formats used to syndicate content and can be used by users in feed readers to browse content or by search engines to help discover additional information about your site.